OpenSourcingLaw/ai.law/01-Introduction.md

 **AI inputs** - concerning the data used by AI technologies, including its subjects (human or otherwise); sources (how it is gathered) and formats (originating in text, image or video).

-**AI outputs** - concerning the outcomes reached by AI techonologies, including its uses to profile and target (individuals), to decision (with financial or legal effect) and to  .
+**AI outputs** - concerning the outcomes reached by AI techonologies, including its uses to profile and target (individuals), to set prices and to decision (with financial or legal effect).

-**AI form** - concerning the physical manifesation of AI as a visual and or audio representation.
+**AI incarnations** - concerning the physical manifesation of AI as a visual and or audio representation.

+**AI creators** - concerning the intellectual property regimes data scientists interact with, both as creators of work and consumers of open source.

 ## 1.4 Industries and sectors of interest
+Industry specific laws have the effect of creating greater obligations in specified circumstances or allowing for exceptions from laws.
+Where applicable, industry specific scenarios are higlighted to guide best practice for data scientists working within them.